Building Modern Jamstack Sites with Next.js and Headless CMS

 Deploying Your Jamstack Site

-Platforms like Vercel and Netlify are optimized for Jamstack deployments, offering:
+Modern hosting platforms are optimized for Jamstack deployments, offering:

 - Automatic deployments from Git